60 Men’s Bedroom Ideas

-Give your dull, boring bedroom a touch of sexy, masculine style with ideas and decor inspiration.
+Give your dull, boring bedroom a touch of sexy, masculine style with these 60 men’s bedroom ideas and decor inspirations.

 No matter if you’re into dark wall colors like black, industrial themes with all metal and wood fixtures, or perhaps prefer vibrant pops of color, this collection includes them all.

-Take note of the furniture, wall art, rugs and decor pieces scattered through every room.
+Take note of the furniture, wall art, rugs, and decor pieces scattered throughout every room.
 They’ll help you pull together a manly bachelor pad bedroom that is truly individual to your personal taste.

-Now, I know some of these men’s bedroom ideas are in luxurious million dollar lofts and homes, although there’s a decent number that are surely attainable for any man.
+Now, I know some of these men’s bedroom ideas are in luxurious million-dollar lofts and homes, although there’s a decent number that is surely attainable for any man.
 All it takes is getting a little creative when it comes to interior design.

 A tall headboard can be a great way to add the feeling of height to your room.
 This particular headboard features built-in spotlights that make late-night reading a pleasure.

 To replicate this headboard, consider using plywood sheets assembled horizontally on nailers.
 A headboard this big will most likely require three sheets.
 You can wrap the plywood with a dark fabric.
 Use contact glue to make the fabric stay and create a one-piece feel.
 The nailers will hold the plywood off the wall so you can run wires for your overhead lighting.

 2. Modern Flooring